Elizabeth Brinkley

 Professional Actress

-Dante Kennels is a small hobby kennel located in the rolling hills of western Pennsylvania.
-I raise
+Dante Kennels is a small hobby kennel.
+I raise and show Shetland

-my Master of Fine Arts degree in Theatre - Acting from Virginia Commonwealth University.
+complete my Master of Fine Arts degree in Theatre - Acting from

 You can check out my acting career at this link: